jackmitchelwidman/comp-115/ps-6.md

 Create a function called 'first-square' that takes a list of numbers, and returns the square of the first number.

 ## Problem 3
 Create a struct called 'account', with the fields 'id', 'company' and 'is-up-to-date'.
-Then create three companies called 'company1', 'company2' and 'company3'.
+Then create three accounts called 'account1', 'account2' and 'account3'.
 Fill in reasonable values for the fields.
 The field 'is-up-to-date' is a boolean and so should get either #t or #f.

 ## Problem 4